dpmagill/iphys-toolbox/README.md

 - Optimization Toolbox

 3. Download the folder that contains the functions for FacePulseRate.
 This folder is named 'FacePulseRate'.
 As of October 2020, FacePulseRate can be found on Github.com under the username 'dpmagill' as a fork to McDuff and Blackford's (2019) iPhys Toolbox.

-### Recommendations on the Input Video and Physical Environment

-See "Video and Recording Environment Recommendations.pdf".

 ### General Instructions